davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 1.md

 Often cheaper than static verification.
 	▪ Easier to automate.
 	▪ However, cannot prove that properties are met - cannot try all possible executions

+## The trade-Off game
+Software engineering is the process of designing, constructing and maintaining the best software possible given the available resources.
+Always trading off between what we want, what we need, and what we've got.

+**